Bayside Sea Scouts is entirely volunteer run.

 There are many volunteer roles, including admin and support, section leaders and parent helpers, fundraising and grants assistance and many more.

-Our next AGM is in May 2017.
-If you would like to enquire about volunteering with us before then please go to the Contact Us page and drop us a line, we’d love to hear from you!
+We hold annual AGMs where positions are available to be filled.
+In addition, if you would like to have a go volunteering with us before then please go to the Contact Us page and drop us a line, we’d love to hear from you!

 Our Amazing Leaders